M17-Project/m17-tools/README.md

     sox brain.wav -t raw - | ./m17-mod -S AB1CD -b > m17.bin

-This bitstream file can be fed into [m17-gnuradio](https://github.com/mobilinkd/m17-gnuradio) to transmit M17 using a PlutoSDR (or any SDR with an appropriate GNURadio sink), or loaded into a vector signal generator such as an ESG-D Series signal generator.
+This bitstream file can be fed into [m17-gnuradio](https://github.com/mobilinkd/m17-gnuradio) to transmit M17 using a PlutoSDR, HackRF, or any SDR with an appropriate GNURadio sink.
 See the specification document for more details on [file formats](https://spec.m17project.org/appendix/file-formats).

 ### Command line options